-“The office is at Bolton Market , Sarafa Bazaar Karachi “… Is this place in Karachi.. really?
-How come I have never heard of it ..
-I, who was born and brought up in Karachi and lived 23 years of my life there.
-Anyways, we asked the driver if he knows the place and luckily he did have an idea.
-As me and my husband drove down the city, I am looking around and I see an area that I had never seen before….
-The narrow, congested streets where only one car could go at a time..and then came a point that we had to get off the car and walk … As we walked across the corner of the street.. looking for a sign board of Edhi Centre… I was thrilled to see the man himself… in his simple attire.. sitting outside the office on a chair … My husband had the honor of shaking hands with him, while I said ‘Salam’ to him and walked inside… to see Mrs Bilquis Edhi sitting across a broken table busy with her noble cause.This meeting with Abdul Sattar Edhi and Mrs Bilquis Edhi was a life changing experience for me.
-As we talked to Mrs Edhi, my heart was sinking and I had goose bumps all over my body.
-I was so surprised at the way she took it so casually… what sounded like horror stories to me was her everyday life.
+I was born and raised in Karachi and lived 23 years there, yet I had never heard about the area.
+I asked our driver if he knows the place, and luckily, he did have an idea.
+Mohsin and I left for the site, and as I looked around and saw an area that I had never seen before.
+The narrow, congested streets where only one car could go at a time, and then it got to a point where we had to get off the car and walk.
+As we walked across the corner of the street looking for a sign board of Edhi Center, I was thrilled to see the man himself, in his simple attire, sitting outside the office on a chair.
+Mohsin had the honor of shaking hands with him, while I said ‘Salam’ to him and walked inside to see Mrs Bilquis Edhi sitting across a broken table, busy with her noble cause.This meeting with Abdul Sattar Edhi and Mrs Bilquis Edhi was a life changing experience for me.
+As we talked to Mrs Edhi, my heart sank, and I had goose bumps all over my body.
+I was so surprised at the way she spoke casually about what sounded like horror stories.
+To her, it was her everyday life.

 Doesn’t this all sound like the ‘Zamana-e-Jahliat’, when people used to bury their daughters alive for the same reason?

-When we brought up this topic of adoption, most of the people in our families (except for a very few), were very skeptical.
+When we brought up this topic of adoption, most of the people in our families (except a very few), were very skeptical.
 Questions like:

 “Why do you need to adopt one when you can have your own?”